GJB6: Function

+Astrocytes play a crucial role in synaptic physiology and information processing in the brain.
+A key characteristic of astrocytes is their expression of Cx30, which influences cognitive processes by shaping synaptic and network activities.
+This Cx-mediated astroglial network regulates the efficiency of extracellular potassium (K+) and glutamate clearance at synapses, as well as the long-distance trafficking of energy metabolites to fuel active synapses.
+However, Cxs do not only form gap junction channels with other astrocytes; they can also mediate direct exchange with the extracellular space when forming hemichannels.

+Cx30 protein levels set the size of astrocytic networks, and can be modulated by neuronal activity, indicating a close relationship between astrocytic network size and the activation of underlying neuronal networks.
+However, this modulation is complex, as it differentially impacts principal cells and interneurons.
+Additionally, Cx30 can also act via other mechanisms, such as signaling and protein interactions.
+Recent research has shown that the increase in Cx30 levels between P10 to P50 controls the closure of the critical period in the mouse visual cortex through a signaling pathway that regulates the extracellular matrix and interneuron maturation.

+In the hippocampus, decreased Cx30 expression reduces the size of astroglial networks, while upregulation of Cx30 increases their size.
+In both cases, it decreases spontaneous and evoked synaptic transmission.
+This effect results from reduced neuronal excitability, leading to alterations in the induction of synaptic plasticity and impairments in learning processes in vivo.
+Altogether, this suggest that astroglial networks have a physiologically optimized size to appropriately regulate neuronal functions.

 Clinical significance

 Auditory

 Connexin 26 and connexin 30 are commonly accepted to be the predominant gap junction proteins in the cochlea.
 Genetic knockout experiments in mice has shown that knockout of either Cx26 or Cx30 produces deafness.
 However, recent research suggests that Cx30 knockout produces deafness due to subsequent downregulation of Cx26, and one mouse study found that a Cx30 mutation that preserves half of Cx26 expression found in normal Cx30 mice resulted in unimpaired hearing.
 The lessened severity of Cx30 knockout in comparison to Cx26 knockout is supported by a study examining the time course and patterns of hair cell degeneration in the cochlea.
 Cx26 null mice displayed more rapid and widespread cell death than Cx30 null mice.
 The percent hair cell loss was less widespread and frequent in the cochleas of Cx30 null mice.